 “Tracey is hands-down the best counselor I’ve ever worked with.
 She utilizes REBT methods with such ease, I hardly realize she’s doing it!
 She is very easy to talk to and incredibly supportive.
 I greatly appreciate our sessions, and I feel like the work we’ve done impacts my life in a positive and tangible way.
 Her experience with career counseling is apparent, and her cultural competency should be commended.
 As a trans man, it is often hard to find counselors that walk the talk.
 Tracey is clearly an active advocate for marginalized communities, and incredibly personable.
 11/10, forever grateful for her service.”

 How Does Gender Play A Role In Mental Health?

 Gender plays a role in mental health primarily as a result of society, culture, and human systems.
 Those who identify as LGBTQIA+—especially those who are transgender or gender non-conforming—are at higher risk of experiencing a variety of mental health concerns, from depression and anxiety to eating disorders and substance use disorders.
 These higher rates can be linked to the lived experiences of many queer people, which are more likely to be characterized by a lack of acceptance, discrimination, violence, a lack of available mental health care, poverty, and other challenges than cisgender and non-queer people.

 What Are The Biological Sexes?

 The actual number of biological sexes is the subject of much scientific debate.
-While some people believe there are only two sexes, others believe that there are many more than that.
-Some people have chromosomes that would identify them as male or female but sex organs that would identify them as the other sex.
-These disorders of sex development make it difficult to classify certain people as being strictly of the male or female sex.
-Here are some of the six most common karyotypes:
+While some people stick to the traditional belief that there are only two sexes, others believe that there are many more than that.
+For example, some people have chromosomes that would identify them as biologically male or female according to the current system, but sex organs that would identify them as another sex.
+Human sexuality is diverse and varied, and scientists are still discovering how best to classify this diversity.